havk64/holbertonschool-linux_programming/0x08-malloc/hackvm/hack_heap/README.md

 }
 ```

-The following C program will modify the string "Holberton" in the above running program:
+- Simple Program to overwrite the string "Holberton" of the above running program:

 ```
 $ cat write_heap.c